cubewise-code/bedrock-5/README.md

 # Deprecated Functions
-TM1 Containerized, v12, and PA3 versions of the TM1 Server have deprecated functions when compared to the earlier versions of the TM1 Server.
+IBM® Planning Analytics TM1 Database 12 has deprecated functions when compared to the earlier versions of the TM1 Database.
 Because of this, the following Bedrock processes have now been deprecated:
 | Bedrock Process                                   | TM1 Deprecated Function         |
 |---------------------------------------------------|---------------------------------|
 | `}bedrock.cube.data.save`                         | `CubeSaveData`                  |